ADVANTICS/documentation/products/adm-pc-bp25/docs/theory_of_operation.md

 #### Voltage limit

 The voltage limit is the simplest to consider.
 The switching devices have blocking voltage defined (1000 V for VA08 variant, and 1200 V for VA01 variant).
 The maximum allowed voltage is then derated by 200V for each variant - that is to 800 V and 1000 V respectively.
 The module will not allow the user to exceed these limits.
 The absolute value of the voltage will have an impact on the maximum power available – as switching losses increase slightly with the bus voltage.
 But in general, having higher voltage on both sides of the converter results in higher power available, and higher efficiency.

 !!! warning
-    The module is equiped with HW protections that will shut down the converter if the limits are exceeded.
+    The module is equipped with HW protections that will shut down the converter if the limits are exceeded.
     But the module cannot protect itself against voltages applied on its terminals.
 Make sure that the applied voltage is within the operational limits

 #### Current limit

 Always consider current limit in the sense of phase currents.
 When the module is used as a DC/DC, the total current limit is 100 A for VA01 variant – resulting in maximum phase current of 33 A. When the module is used as a 3-phase power factor correction unit, the phase current is actually an AC current - expressed in Amps RMS.
-Therefore the phase limit will appear lower (30 A per phase for VA01 variant), as the module has to proccess much higher peak currents (42.5 A).
+Therefore the phase limit will appear lower (30 A per phase for VA01 variant), as the module has to process much higher peak currents (42.5 A).

 #### Power limit

 The maximum power at given low side (phase) voltage and low side (phase) current is calculated as max phase current times phase voltage.
 For very high values of the phase voltage the total transistor dissipation becomes the limiting factor.
 The maximum power is set to 50 kW.
 The power envelope is actually much more complicated, as it depends on bus voltage to phase voltage ratio, output current and the duty cycle, as well as on current shape (AC vs DC).
-Consult the details with ADVANTICS, if you’re not sure your application fits within the power capabilities.
+Consult the details with ADVANTICS, if you're not sure your application fits within the power capabilities.

 ![power envelope va01](assets/power_envelope_va01.svg){ width="60%" }
 <figcaption style="text-align: center">Power envelope of the variant VA01</figcaption>